NuGet/Home/designs/SolutionLoad-CsprojPackageReferenceRestore.md

 * What should be the capability name?

-`PackageReferences` was something I considered, but unfortunately having a project-system declare `PackageReferences` would make a project end up in the NET Core/CPS based PackageReference codepaths, which rely on nomination for getting the reference data.
-These projects need to continue to work in the legacy codepath.
+`PackageReferences` is a capability we can consider.
+I am not confident whether `PackageReference` suggests a communication method with NuGet (ie. push vs pull for getting the references).
+Is redefining a meaning of a capability acceptable?

 ## Considerations